Law, Regulation & Policies

 Elections and referendums

 - Due weight must be given to the coverage of major parties during the election period.
 Broadcasters must also consider giving appropriate coverage to other parties and independent candidates with significant views and perspectives.
-[205 update – Ofcom determined that UKIP is a major party alongside the Conservatives, Labour the Lib Dems and the the nationalist parties n their nations]
+[2015 update – Ofcom determined that UKIP is a major party alongside the Conservatives, Labour the Lib Dems and the nationalist parties in their nations]

 - Candidates in UK elections and their representatives must not act as news presenters, interviewers or presenters of any type of programme during the election period.